Need Help Choosing?

 Water Trampolines with Springs:

-Aquaglide Supertramp water trampolines retain the steel tubular frame and are designed for superior bouncing performance.
-They are built using an eight sided, rigid steel frame to ensure that all of the jumper's energy is focussed, providing a bigger sweet spot and better bounce.
+Aquaglide Supertramp and Recoil water trampolines are designed for superior bouncing performance.
+They are built using an eight sided, tubular steel frame to ensure that all of the jumper's energy is focussed, providing a bigger sweet spot and better bounce.
 The frame is strapped to the tube and the bounce mat is connected to the frame with the springs.

 Water Trampoline Bouncers:

-Lighter, portable and less costly, a bouncer like the Aquaglide Rebound pictured here, is a great choice for everyone but ideal for younger children.
-You don't get the bounce height with a bouncer that you do with a true water trampoline, as the jumping mat is attached directly to the inflatable tube without springs.
-This makes the Rebound and the Rave Bongo, portable and easily anchored.
+Lighter, portable and less costly, a bouncer like the Aquaglide Ricochet pictured here, is a great choice for everyone but ideal for younger children.
+You don't get the bounce height with a bouncer that you do with a water trampoline, as the jumping mat is attached directly to the inflatable tube without springs.
+This makes theAquaglide Ricochet and Rebound bouncers and the Rave Bongo, portable and easily anchored.
 As the kids get older though, interest may wane.

 Quality counts.
 This is a much more competitive market with many inferior products.
 Be sure that you check the thickness and material of the inflatable tube.
 Heavy gauge, fabric reinforced PVC is by far the best.

 Locating and Anchoring

-You will need a lot of space around the trampoline away from boat traffic and docks.
-They should be used only in larger bodies of water with depths of at least 8- 10 feet.
+You will need a lot of space around the trampoline, away from boat traffic and docks.
+They should be used only in larger bodies of water with depths of 8- 10 feet.
 You will need a location that is of sufficient water depth and free of obstructions above and below the water.